Digital marketing should be at the forefront of every company's efforts, but it's often a neglected part of the budget.

 Project rates also steeply increase depending on the professional's experience and if they specialize in a specific niche.
 You can find a cheaper website project rate if you go with someone who has only been in the business a year and hasn't focused on a specific type of client, but you'll also be less sure about the end result.

 Monthly retainer averages

-If it's not in your budget to hire a massive agency, there's nothing wrong with hiring smaller agencies.
-In fact, they will be more accustomed to working with your size business and audience, providing you with a more personal and tailored experience.
+It's important to work with an agency that is within your price-range and size as they will be more accustomed to working with your size business and audience, providing you with a more personal and tailored experience.